Sol-dot-dot/React-capstone-system/README.md

 This is a minimal demo system.
 For production, consider adding:

-- User profile management
-- More detailed admin features
 - Push notifications
 - Enhanced security measures
 - Error logging and monitoring
 - Unit and integration tests
+- Advanced analytics and reporting
+- Multi-factor authentication
+- Role-based access control